-This report attests to the OIG's continued commitment to oversight of the AbilityOne Program as well as our engagement within the IG community and the federal government in the past six months.
-I thank the OIG team for the dedication and commitment to public service and to the IG mission.
-I also want to thank the Commission Chair and whole Commission for the support of IG independence and oversight.
+This semiannual report attests to the OIG's continued commitment to oversight of the AbilityOne Program, as well as the engagement within the IG community, the federal government, and our stakeholders in the past six months.
+I thank the OIG team for their dedication and commitment to public service and to the IG mission.
+I also want to thank the Commission Chair, Jeffrey Koses, and the whole Commission for their support of IG independence and oversight.